Eefjeroelfsema/Project_january/Procesbook.md

 Today I updated my piechart, if you click on the country the piechart updates according to the year in the slider.

+## Day 16 (monday 4th week)

+Today I made some small changes, that made my page better.
+First of all I fixed the x-axis in my barchart.
+The labels are easier to read because I rotated them 40 degrees, and adjusted the marginbottom.

+I changed the colors of my piechart.
+I added better titles to my data visualisations.
+In the middle of the piechart I changed the country tickers to full names.
+I added the year below in smaller letters and if you hoover over the charts you can still see the sector and it's percentage.

+Today I added the legend in my map again, it had suddenly disapeared.
+I made the slider below the map the same width and length.
+Now it looks like it belongs to each other.

+In my script I added comments.